JBVer/Webserv/README.md

 </p>

 ## 💡 About the project
-* This project aimed to develop an HTTP web server.
+* This project aimed to develop an HTTP web server from scratch.

 ## Features
 -   HTTP/1.1 compliant